ayushchopra20/commitcraft/README.md

 npm run compile
 ```
 - Press `F5` (Run Extension) to open a new Extension Development Host.
-- In the Dev Host, open a repo, stage changes, then run `CommitCraft: Generate Commit Message`.
+-- In the Dev Host, open a repo, stage changes, then run `CommitScribe: Generate Commit Message`.

 ### Watch build
 Use the provided tasks to continuously build TypeScript and bundle: